Remember when you were a little girl, and mom put ribbons in your hair?

 The steps are easy, but I do suggest laying out the ribbons first.
 Pick the layout that makes you smile.
 Then take a snapshot to remember the layout that gave you that smile.

 Cut the ribbons to wrap around the wood plaque.
-I wrapped all the way around.
-But if you wish to save ribbon for other projects, cut to wrap around the back edge.
+I wrapped it all the way around.
+But if you wish to save ribbon for other projects, cut it to wrap around the back edge.

 Hot glue in place.

 Some ribbons may overlap, and others may not—work from one edge to the other.